-While the Charles City County Volunteer Fire/EMS Department has operational by-laws, , the study team determined that the Charles City County Volunteer Fire/EMS Department has not been formally recognized by the Board of Supervisors through the Municipal Code.
-This limits the administrative oversight and supervision by the County on the fire and rescue services within their jurisdiction.
+While the Charles City County Volunteer Fire/EMS Department has operational by-laws, they have not been updated since 2009 and many of them are irrelevant due to the significant lack of volunteer members.
+Furthermore, the study team determined that the Charles City County Volunteer Fire/EMS Department has not been formally recognized by the Board of Supervisors through the Municipal Code.
+The Code of Virginia governs that "no volunteer emergency medical services agency or volunteer firefighting organization shall be established without the prior approval by resolution of the governing body."27 This limits the administrative oversight and supervision by the County on the fire and rescue services within their jurisdiction.
 Without a formal recognition through a local ordinance, the members of the Charles City County Volunteer Fire/EMS Department are also not eligible to receive line of duty benefits.
 Before a member of a fire department or emergency medical services agency can be eligible for line of duty coverage under §9.1-400, "the organization must be recognized by an ordinance or a resolution of the governing body as an integral part of the official safety program of jurisdiction."
-26 Since there is no ordinance, these selfless volunteers would not be covered in the event they were injured during a fire or EMS call.
+28 Since there is no ordinance, these selfless volunteers would not be covered in the event they were injured during a fire or EMS call.
 Continued lack of line of duty coverage because of the Board of Supervisors failure to adopt a local ordinance would be a tremendous disservice to the brave men and women who volunteer in Charles City County.
 Their dedication should be rewarded accordingly.